venkata-pavani/NYC_311_DataAnalysis/README.md

 ## To run a ML Model I had divided this cleaned data based on different boroughs

-ManhattanAnalysis: Manhattan Data Modelling (Please check this Analysis as it has detailed more and this was developed first )
+ManhattanAnalysis(5) , ManhattanNew_Analysis, Manhattan_Modelling: Manhattan Data Modelling (Please check this Analysis as it has detailed more and this was developed first )

 Brooklyn Analysis: Brooklyn Data Modelling